 Within an hour, I was admitted, triaged, and sent up to the radiology department for X-rays.
 We met with Dr. Tyler Schmidt, who confirmed that there was NOT a fracture.
 After explaining again that I am positive there is a problem internally, he ordered a CT Scan for a clearer picture.
 Linda, the CT technician and a fellow cyclist, actually gave me her personal cell and offered her home to me if I needed a place to stay while in Denver.
 The CT Scan came back clear of fractures (not even a hair line), but the Doctor concluded that I do have a moderate Medial Ligamental Sprain with possible micro-tearing.
 I waited patiently for my IBUProfen prescription; and although there’s nothing sexy about a giant knee brace, I still gave it a solid try.
 Hey, laugh now, cry later.

-I AM able to continue my journey and am extremely relieved.
 I had already told myself if there wasn’t a fracture and surgery wasn’t necessary, that I AM pressing on, no matter what.
-Doctor’s recommendation: Stay off my knee for a solid week, icing and elevating.
+Doctor’s recommendation: Stay off my knee for a couple weeks, icing and elevating.
 Then I can slowly re-introduce my knee to the pedaling motion.
-Clipping my shoe into the left pedal is no longer an option, which is fine.
+Clipping and unclipping my shoe into the left pedal is no longer an option, which is fine.
 I went down to prosthetics and was fitted for a hinged knee brace as well as a knee sleeve for added support.

 A local cycling host named Jeffrey took me into his home for a comfortable and quiet recovery, completely free of charge.
 Turns out, he spent a lot of his youth in my tiny hometown of Norwalk, OH.
 His Grandpa was a pastor at the church where I attended pre-school, and also where my Dad took me sledding every single winter… He still has his Grandpa’s commemorative plate with the Lutheran Church engraved, seen below.
 This is INSANELY uncanny – almost scary. 🙂